 - Swing Trading: positions (generally small) are opened and closed over the period of a few days or a week at most.
 Slightly longer timeframe means less volatile range patterns and more predictable outcomes.

 Long term traders, by contrast, are those who open investment positions and don’t close them for significant periods of time, perhaps as long as weeks, months or even years.

-While it is nearly impossible to apply fundamental analysis in a situation where a position is only open for minutes or hours when positions are open for longer periods it is possible for a trader to choose to focus on either technical or fundamental techniques when formulating their investment strategy.
+While it’s nearly impossible to apply fundamental analysis in a situation where a position is only open for minutes or hours when positions are open for longer periods it’s possible for a trader to choose to focus on either technical or fundamental techniques when formulating their investment strategy.